Photo-Book Results: Printing-1

 So, really, the main reason you’d pick one supplier above one of the others is the ordering process.
 And, unfortunately, while using Macromedia Director has allowed Printing-1 to quickly make a cross-platform application it does have more idiosyncrasies than either PhotoBoxes web site or iPhoto.
 Maybe on Windows — where iPhoto is not available — it is more compelling, but next time I want to order a book I will probably return to Apple’s solution.

-One thought on “Photo-Book Results: Printing-1”
+One response to “Photo-Book Results: Printing-1”

 1. I got bitten by that, too.
 The default gamma in Mac OS X is 1.8, which gives brighter images than the 2.2 gamma typical of Windows machines (and most printers, apparently).
 What look bright on your MB will certainly turn up darker from the print-shop.